 Many times, when we attempt an action (delete, rename, copy, etc.) on a file, we get a File in Use dialog box showing a prompt that “The action can’t be completed because the file is open in another program“.
 In some cases, it will show the process or program name that is using the file.
 But, a lot of times, it doesn’t.

-How to tell which process is locking a file in Windows 10
+How to tell which process is locking or using a file in Windows 11/10

 - Check the process that is locking a file using Resource Monitor.